githubuniverseworkshops/OctoFitApp-Universe2024/docs/2_Prerequisites/README.md

-# Prerequisites and development environment setup
+# Prerequisites and setup of the development environment

 ## Prerequisites